-Watch the video on ASIC’s MoneySmart website to learn how to check your bank statement.
+Watch the video on the Moneysmart website to learn how to check your bank statement.
 Check your bank statement often to help you better manage and understand how you spend your money.

 Do your research

 Find the best deal you can get.
-Whether you’re shopping for clothes, a mortgage or thinking about changing electricity provider, ask for a better deal.
+Whether you’re shopping for clothes or a mortgage, or thinking about changing electricity provider, ask for a better deal.
 It might save you money.

 A clever way to make the most of your money is through your super.
-You can get a Government co-contribution if your income is below a certain amount.
-ASIC’s MoneySmart website details how you can take advantage of the Government co-contributions.
+You can get a government co-contribution if your income is below a certain amount.
+The Moneysmart website details how you can take advantage of the government co-contributions.

 Save on banking fees